david-commit/QandA-node-API/README.md

 4. Run `npm run dev` to start the server and make requests

-5. Run `npx prisma migrate dev` to run run migrations to synchronize your database to your schema
+5. Run `npx prisma migrate dev` to run run migrations to synchronize your database to the schema

     === <br />
     Currently working on seeding the database for first usage